skx/tweaked.io/README.md

 * nfs
 * glusterfs

-I explicitly do not intend to cover the optization of applications such as Magento, Wordpress, or similar.
+I explicitly do not intend to cover the optimization of applications such as Magento, Wordpress, or similar.
 The reason for this is that too many variables are at play, and new releases would quickly render documentation obsolete.